llopalexx/Fortnite-aimbot-aimassist-external-softaim-by-panolas/README.md

 😎Low-end pc friendly so that you don't have to worry about lag spikes and fps drops, controller compatible, UNDETECTED, best legit cheeto!😎

-😋Highly customizable, custom aimkey,smoothness, fov rectangle, legit-looking, fun to use and easy and fast setup!😋
+😋Highly customizable, custom aimkey,smoothness, fov rectangle, legit-looking, easy and fast setup!😋

 🥳Many costumers have placed in tournaments because of their improved aim!
 Get yours today!🥳